dante-nl/TTV-Follow-Count/README.md

 ## Usage

 Simply run the script and presto!
-The follower count of that channel should be written in the text file **tracker_count.txt**.
+The follower count of that channel should be written in the text file **tracker_count.txt** every 30 seconds!